anikhasdreshbipo/greengrow-water-management/Standard_Operating_Procedure.md

 2. Monitor the EC (Electrical Conductivity) and pH levels of the water in NRHT-01.
 Ensure EC is between 1.5 - 2.5 mS/cm and pH is between 5.8 - 6.5 before irrigation.
 3. Connect the transfer pump (TP-202) to the designated compost irrigation spigots.
 4. Irrigate designated compost windrows for 15 minutes per day, three times a week.
-5. Log all transfer volumes and water quality metrics in the daily operations log.
+5. Log all transfer volumes and water quality metrics in the daily operations log (template: `Water_Log_V3.xlsx`).